 Babies with GA1 and MSUD are unable to break down certain amino acids, the building blocks of proteins.
 If these amino acids and their by-products build up in the body they can prove fatal.
 In the past, babies and children with GA1 and MSUD would become sick, and many died.
 Along the way, Plain communities incurred incredible hospital expenses.
 Now, thanks to early genetic testing harnessed by the clinic, babies can be screened at birth for the genes that cause these disorders.
 Once identified, they’re fed a special baby formula that restricts particular amino acids.
 As these babies develop into children and adults, they must follow a special diet, which allows them to remain healthy.

-With their big families, good genealogical records, and small founder populations, Plain communities are ideal subjects for identifying genetic variants for common diseases.
 The clinic’s average patient bill is just $140, and often includes genetic testing that would cost Plain families hundreds if not thousands of dollars elsewhere.
 This is made possible, in part, by private donations and collaborative projects connecting the clinic with nearby hospitals and universities.
 Perhaps most surprising is that over a third of the clinic’s yearly $2.8 million operating budget comes from benefit auctions organised and supplied by Plain communities, where everything from quilts to wooden clocks to buggies complete with LED lights is sold.

 The clinic itself is located in a field on a piece of land donated by an Amish farmer.
 The structure was built by Plain people in the traditional way: by hand, using hooks and pulleys.
 This pine and timber structure houses advanced genetics equipment.
 It���s a unique mix of old and new, low-tech and high-tech, Plain and non-Plain.